Unidata/netcdf-c/docs/filters.md

 Total suppression of output filters can be accomplished by specifying a special case of "-F", namely this.
 ````
-nccopy -F "none" input.nc output.nc
+nccopy -F none input.nc output.nc
 ````
+The expression ````-F *,none```` is equivalent to ````-F none````.

-Suppression of output filtering for a specific variable can be accomplished using this format.
+Suppression of output filtering for a specific set of variables can be accomplished using these formats.
 ````
 nccopy -F "var,none" input.nc output.nc
+nccopy -F "v1|v2|...,none" input.nc output.nc
 ````
-where "var" is the fully qualified name of the variable.
+where "var" and the "vi" are the fully qualified name of a variable.

-The rules for all possible cases of the "-F" flag are defined by this table.
+The rules for all possible cases of the "-F none" flag are defined by this table.

 <table>